marktsuchida/pybhspc/docs/development.md

 ## Code overview

-pybhspc uses Cython to generate Python bindings for the SPCM DLL functions and structs (`_spcm.pxd`, `spcm.pyx`).
+pybhspc uses Cython to generate Python bindings for SPCM-DLL functions and structs (`_spcm.pxd`, `spcm.pyx`).
 Enum constants are defined using the Python standard library `enum` package.
 A few Win32 API functions are also separately wrapped (`_win32_version.pxd`, `_file_version.pyx`) to detect the DLL version information.

-Loading the extension module `spcm` requires that the SPCM DLL be accessible.
+Loading the extension module `spcm` requires that `spcm64.dll` be accessible.
 This is set up in the `__init__.py` of the `bh_spc` package.

 The build uses setuptools and is configured in `pyproject.toml` (and `setup.py`